How to Test Prophecy

 You might hear a prophecy when part of a group and find yourself wondering if that word was intended for you.
 If you have an "inner witness" of the Spirit that's backed up by your current situation and the biblical tests, it likely was for you; otherwise, it's likely meant for the group or somebody else within the group.

-When receiving prophetic messages, always test them.
-A true prophetic word should bring edification, encouragement, and comfort.
-If a prophecy leaves you feeling uneasy or unsettled, it likely isn't divinely inspired, so simply set it aside.
+True prophecies should bring edification, encouragement, and comfort.
+If a prophecy leaves you feeling unedified, discouraged, and discomforted, it's likely not from God.
+Simply set it aside.

 More in This 4-Part Series